Buranda busway station

-Buranda busway station is located in Brisbane, Australia serving the suburb of Buranda.
-It opened on 30 April 2001 when the South East Busway was extended from Woolloongabba to Eight Mile Plains.
+Buranda is a busway station operated by Translink on the Eastern Busway and the South East Busway.
+It opened in 2001 and serves the Brisbane suburb of Buranda.
+It is a below ground station, featuring two side platforms.

 On 29 August 2011, Buranda became a junction station when the Eastern Busway was extended to Langlands Park.

-It is served by 12 routes operated by Transport for Brisbane and Clarks Logan City Bus Service as part of the Translink network.
+It is served by 46 routes operated by Transport for Brisbane, Clarks Logan City Bus Service, Transdev Queensland, Park Ridge Transit and Mt Gravatt Bus Service as part of the Translink network.

 Transport links

 Buranda station is located adjacent to the Buranda railway station on the Cleveland line.